davidfowl/NuGetPowerTools/README.md

 # Overview
-NuGetPowerTools is a collection of powershell modules that add useful functions for working within Visual Studio with nuget.
+NuGetPowerTools is a collection of powershell modules that add useful functions for working with nuget inside Visual Studio.

 # Installing
 ## Using the package